Stefan-Endres/shgo/docs/README.md

 The $k-$chain $C(\mathcal{H}^k), k = n + 1$ of simplices in $\textrm{st}\left( v_1 \right)$ forms a boundary cycle $\partial(C(\mathcal{H}^{n + 1})) = \overline{v_{11} v_{9}} - \overline{v_{9} v_{14}} + \overline{v_{14} v_{4}} - \overline{v_{4} v_{11}}$ with $\partial\left(\partial(C(\mathcal{H}^{n + 1}))\right) = \emptyset$

 The starting point $v_1$ and its corresponding constraints are then passed to local-minimisation routines during each iteration.
 The algorithm provides many additional guarantees such always passing active constraints (in $g_i(x)$) when a local minimum lies on it.
-For example here the star domain around vertex $v_7$ is bounded by the global constraints of the problem:
+For example, here the star domain around vertex $v_7$ is bounded by the global constraints of the problem:

 ![./image/Fig8.svg](./image/Fig9.svg)